 Bit/Field Name Type Reset Description 31:1 reserved RO 0x0 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.
-0 IOSC R/W 0 IOSC Clock Source When set female 1000 to be also because devices Deep Olean (exception
+0 IOSC R/W 0 IOSC Clock Source William and former 1000 to be also become also in a Decay Olega (consider